nulib/humanities-open-books/_books/anatomy-of-disillusion.md

 thumbnail: #filename
 ebook:
 print:
+---
-description: "The Anatomy of Disillusion is an introduction to Heidegger's phenomenology that focuses on Heidegger's notion of truth.
+_The Anatomy of Disillusion_ is an introduction to Heidegger's phenomenology that focuses on Heidegger's notion of truth.
 Unlike many of his contemporaries, W.B.
-Macomber presents Heidegger as a systematic thinker, whose phenomenology is inextricably bound up with his ontology and epistemology."
+Macomber presents Heidegger as a systematic thinker, whose phenomenology is inextricably bound up with his ontology and epistemology.
----